michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 8. For if I should boast somewhat more of the authority which our Lord hath given me, I should not blush; because for your edification he gave it to me, and not for your destruction.

-9. But I insist not,Or, But I connive. that I may not be considered as one who would terrify you by my epistles.
+9. But I insist not,

 10. For there are men who say, His epistles are weighty and forcible; but his bodily presence is weak, and his speech contemptible.